Eligibility for import

 Provide the quarantine facility with any special information they may need to care for your animal.

 Can my cat or dog be imported into Australia if he/she has a medical condition?

 Yes, provided the animal meets all Australian import conditions.
 Discuss your pet’s ability to cope with travel and quarantine with their veterinarian before deciding to send them to Australia.

-You must inform the department if your cat or dog has any medical conditions when you apply for an import permit.
-The veterinary medical form PDF [352 KB]Word [40 KB] must be completed by your veterinarian and submitted with the import permit application.
+PDF [352 KB]Word [40 KB] must be completed by your veterinarian and submitted with the import permit application.

 If your cat or dog has been diagnosed with a medical condition after the import permit has been granted, please notify the department as soon as possible.
 This will ensure that the welfare and medical requirements of your pet are met while in our care.
 Additional fees may be charged if your pet requires a higher level of care.

 Category of exporting country

 What is an approved country and how do I know which country group applies to my animal’s import?